ManyRaindrops/Portfolio-Website/docs/notes_md/html_basics.md

 other sections skipped temporarily

 #### Web Components
-HTML templates, custon elements, and the shadow DOM comprise the Web Component Standard which enables creation of customizable elements which are self-contained and reusable.
+HTML templates, custom elements, and the shadow DOM comprise the Web Component Standard which enables creation of customizable elements which are self-contained and reusable.
 It is best practice to name custom elements using lowercase letters only and using a dash to help distinguish the custom from the standard element set.

 The `<template>` element